Spring 2025

 Inanna Carter '22 and Boris Pavic '22 reflect on their MS4 global health clinical rotation in rural South Africa

-In spring of 2024, students will have the opportunity to work with a wide range of patients at Mseleni Hospital, including those presenting with common opportunistic infections associated with HIV (i.e., tuberculosis and cryptococcal meningitis).
+In spring of 2025, students will have the opportunity to work with a wide range of patients at both hospitals, including those presenting with common opportunistic infections associated with HIV (i.e., tuberculosis and cryptococcal meningitis).

 Savannah Starr '23 and Irrawaddy Lamouth '23 in the OR